Clips vs files

 Click and drag a single clip to move it, and release the mouse button to place it.
 Dragging horizontally keeps the clip on the same layer, but dragging it vertically moves the clip to a different layer (seefor more information).

-To move a clip to an existing layer, drag it on the layer and release it when a grey shadow representing the space the clip would occupy appears.
+To move a clip to an existing layer, drag it on the layer at the desired position and release it.
 To move a clip to a new layer, drag it to the middle space between two existing layers.
-Once the grey shadow (now a thin rectangle) appears between the layers, release it.
+Once the space between the respective layers is highlighted, release it.

 To move multiple clips at the same time, use the Ctrl or Shift keys to select multiple clips (see for more details).
 Selected clips do not need to be on the same layer.
 Then, drag the clips just as you would do for a single clip; their position relative to each other will be preserved.